firebolt-db/godocs/docs/sql_reference/functions-reference/aggregate-array/array-sum-global.md

 Returns the sum of elements in the array column accumulated over the rows in each group.

-For more information and the sample data used in the example below, please refer to [Aggregate Array Functions](./aggregate-array-functions.md).

 ## Syntax
 {: .no_toc}